Jan. 6 panel votes to advance contempt proceedings for Trump aides Navarro, Scavino - NewsBreak

 Trump has challenged the committee’s ability to seek a broad range of his presidential records, a court battle he has largely lost.

-Still, in a letter not included in the contempt report but obtained by The Hill, Scavino’s attorney claims a court decision to release Trump records to the committee does not cover Scavino’s own.House poised to pass bill legalizing marijuana
+Still, in a letter not included in the contempt report but obtained by The Hill, Scavino’s attorney claims a court decision to release Trump records to the committee does not cover Scavino’s own.ALSO ON WJBF: Supreme Court fight shows GOP wants to steer clear of Trump

 “To our knowledge, no records of Mr. Scavino’s were included in ‘the Archivist’s first three tranches’ that were the subject of the D.C.
 Circuit’s opinion and Mr. Scavino has therefore not produced to the Select Committee copies of those official records in Mr. Scavino’s possession responsive to the Select Committee’s subpoena so as to avoid the inadvertent waiver of a legitimate privilege asserted by former President Trump,” his attorney wrote.